finos/community/docs/journey/Engage.md

 title: Engage
 ---
 # Ready to engage with our Community?
-Now you've [learned](https://community.finos.org/docs/journey/learn) how FINOS works, maybe [are using one or two of our projects](https://community.finos.org/docs/journey/consume) and want to take the next step in the journey?
-You are in the right place, learn more how to interact and part-take in any of the activities in our [landscape](https://landscape.finos.org).
+If you have already [learned](https://community.finos.org/docs/journey/learn) how FINOS works and started [using FINOS projects](https://community.finos.org/docs/journey/consume), this page shows how to take the next step: engage with the community and participate in activities across our [landscape](https://landscape.finos.org).

 ### Code of Conduct Violations
 Before we start, please know that all in-person and online interactions must happen within our [Community Code of Conduct page](https://www.finos.org/code-of-conduct).
 Instructions on reporting Code of Conduct violations are also included in that page.